 Wanna know a cool trick for checking yourself when writing conversational lyrics?

 I have a great exercise for writing conversational lyrics inside the Free Resource Library.
 It’s super simple and literally involves asking yourself one question.
 I do it all the time and it always helps me clear out any clutter that might be tangling up my lyrics.
-Sign up below to get access to “Songwriting Exercises: Keeping It Conversational”.
+Check it out on the Freebies page: “Songwriting Exercises: Keeping It Conversational”.